HoenikkerPerez/dcm2dir/README.md

 ## Notes
 - Non-alphanumeric characters in metadata are replaced with underscores.
 - If a DICOM tag is missing, a default placeholder `na` is used.
-- The script uses multi-threading for better performance.
+- The tool uses multi-threading for better performance.

 ## License
 This project is open-source and available under the MIT License.